Skip to main content

 Common mistakes

-• Assuming a deep divot always means solid, "aggressive" ball-striking — while some good players do take thick divots, an unusually deep one, especially with longer clubs, often signals excess steepness that costs distance.
+• Assuming a deep divot always means solid, "aggressive" ball-striking.
+This means.
+At the same time, some good players do take thick divots, an unusually deep one, especially with longer clubs, often signals excess steepness that costs distance.

-• Not comparing divot depth across different clubs — a deep divot with a long iron or fairway wood is a bigger red flag than the same depth with a short iron or wedge, since those clubs are meant to be struck with different angles of attack.
+• Not comparing divot depth across different clubs.
+This means a deep divot with a long iron or fairway wood is a bigger red flag than the same depth with a short iron or wedge, since those clubs are meant to be struck with different angles of attack.

 • Treating divot depth in isolation without checking ball position and weight transfer, both of which directly influence how steep and how far back the low point sits.